Using NN’s for Long-Range Forecasts: Electricity Data

 Step 2: Incorporate our Seasonal-Embeddings into our Time-Series Model

-How should we incorporate our season_embedder neural-network into a state-space model?
+How should we incorporate our embedding neural-network into a state-space model?
 First, we create our time-series model:

 [25]: